 If you think you don’t have extra money to contribute to an emergency savings account, think again.
 Consider reviewing your monthly obligations to eliminate unnecessary expenditures.
 There are things you can live without like monthly subscriptions: cable, Sirius, Netflix, Hulu, Pandora, Birchbox, wine club…you get the picture.

 Perhaps less dining out, specialty coffees, beer or liquor.
 Cutting back is not for a lifetime.
 It could simply be for 12 months or until you build an emergency savings.
-Since the national savings account interest rate is 0.06 percent, consider the CIT Bank Premier High Yield Savings Account that earns 1.55 percent interest.
-This is 25 times the national average for savings accounts.
+Since the national savings account interest rate is 0.09 percent, it’s worth considering a high-interest savings account like the CIT Bank Savings Builder Account that earns 1.30 percent interest as long as you deposit $100 a month into the account.

 The journey to excellent credit requires living on a budget

 2. Live on a Budget.
 To improve credit scores you must live on a budget.
-Only when your credit goals are reached, consider adjusting your budget, but until then, adhere to a fairly rigid budget during the journey to excellent credit scores.
+Only when your credit goals are reached, consider adjusting your budget, but until then, adhere to a fairly rigid budget during the journey to excellent credit scores; or, if you don’t like budgeting consider a side gig to earn extra money.

 Rebuilding credit involves using credit, not building debt